 If you are in the US, self-employed, and have no full-time employees, you may be able to set up what is called a Self Directed Solo 401(k) or even a Roth Solo 401(k), both of which are retirement plans that carry extensive tax benefits.

-Unlike the traditional 401(k), investors can open a Solo plan, roll over retirement funds into it and essentially become the trustee with “checkbook control”.
+Unlike the traditional 401(k), investors can open a Solo plan.
+This allows them to roll over retirement funds into it and essentially become the trustee with “checkbook control”.
 This means you determine how the fund is spent, including recurring crypto buys.
 As of this writing, there’s nothing in the US tax code that says you can’t do this.

-Dollar-cost averaging can lower the emotional roller coaster of traditional investments, and in particular, crypto trading.
+Dollar-cost averaging can lower the emotional roller coaster of traditional investments, in particular for crypto assets.
 Automating decisions and diffusing emotional swings by investing regularly over time can help investors gradually gain a market position.
 But it’s to their benefit to continue to monitor their investment choices as well and not become complacent.
 Then they are able to reassess and reallocate to their benefit when the market sees a shift.